South Africa Outreach

 In 2020, Brentwood United Methodist Church connected sponsors with 395 students and 30 teachers across 3 partner schools.

-In 2021, Brentwood United Methodist Church will connect sponsors with 415 students and 30 teachers across 3 partner schools.
+In 2021, Brentwood United Methodist Church connected sponsors with 415 students and 30 teachers across 3 partner schools.

 Why Should I Sponsor?